-Frame & Frequency 3 is an ongoing International Video Art Exchange program, curated by Frank McCauley, that will screen concurrently in Rockville, Maryland at VisArts and at PLECTO Galeria in Medellin, Colombia.
-It will highlight the work of 8 international artists from Brazil to Greece to Belgium and from across North America, whose new media, experimental film and video works explore contemporary visual culture, and presents an intimate panorama of the variety and breadth of video art in artistic practice today - including various themes such as appropriation, identity politics as well formal investigations of video as a medium.
+Frame & Frequency is an ongoing International Video Art Exchange Program curated by Frank McCauley.
+This edition highlights the work of 8 international artists from Brazil to Greece to Belgium and from across North America, whose new media, experimental film and video works explore contemporary visual culture, and presents an intimate panorama of the variety and breadth of video art in artistic practice today – including various themes such as appropriation, identity politics as well formal investigations of video as a medium.

 Artists included in this screening are: Benjamin Rosenthal, Constantinos Chaidalis, Damon Mohl, Deborah Kelly, Kwang Choi, Ж, Nick Rosendorf, and Jeroen Cluckers.